 Dimethicone and Zinc Cream

-Brand name: A+D Diaper Rash, Benson’s Bottom Paint, Dr. Boldt’s Hiney Healer
+Brand names: A+D Diaper Rash, Benson’s Bottom Paint, Dr. Boldt’s Hiney Healer

 Uses of Dimethicone and Zinc Cream: